 1. Take the time to search for the markets that are a good fit for you.

 There are likely dozens of markets within driving distance from where you live.
 It’s your responsibility (and can actually be really fun!) to research and find all of the best markets in your area.
-There are some great resources (like The Maker City’s 2020 list) that can be a place to start, but Google may prove to be your best friend as you search for markets.
+There are some great resources (like The Maker City’s yearly lists) that can be a place to start, but Google may prove to be your best friend as you search for markets.
 Try searching for “Best handmade markets in [city name]”, and search for any cities that you would be willing to drive to.

 Once you have your list of potential markets, spend some time on their websites and social media.
 Ask yourself, “Is this a market that attracts the kinds of buyers that usually respond well to my products?”
 Look at the photography: Discern whether or not it compels you; does it draw you in?
 Stop by the About section, and make sure you feel good about being associated with that market.
 You should be able to tell pretty quickly whether or not you’re looking at a market that would fit your style, brand, and mission.